kseistrup/antipasti/README.md

 ## Usage

 ```
-Usage: antipasti [OPTIONS] [FILES] ...
+Usage: antipasti [OPTIONS] FILE [FILE …]

-  Options are:
-    -a, --append ........ open file(s) for appending (default 'w')
+positional arguments:
+  FILE             filename

+optional arguments:
-    -h, --help .......... this brief help text
+  -h, --help       show this help message and exit
-    -v, --version ....... print version information
+  -v, --version    show version information and exit
-    -c, --copyright ..... show copying policy
+  -c, --copyright  show copying policy and exit
+or:
+  -a, --append     append to the given FILEs, do not overwrite

-Antipasti reads from stdin and writes to file1, file2, ..., fileN
+This program reads from standard input and writes to file1..fileN
-such that lines 1, N+1, 2*N+1, ... are written to file1,
+such that lines 1, N+1, 2N+1, … are written to file1,
-          lines 2, N+2, 2*N+2, ... are written to file2,
+          lines 2, N+2, 2N+2, … are written to file2,
           et cetera.

-Antipasti recognizes '-' and '+' as aliases for stdout resp. stderr.
+Minus (‘-’) and plus (‘+’) are recognized as aliases for standard
+input and standard error, respectively.
 ```

 ## Requirements